binooa/GEMM-ArchProfiler/README.md

 ---

 ## Contributions
 Contributions are welcome!
-Please submit issues and pull requests to improve GEMMBench.
+Please submit issues and pull requests to improve GEMM-ArchProfiler.

 ---